There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 Look for the Signs & Establish a Routine.

 Immediately take them where you always put them down.
-Don’t make them nap wherever you are at the moment.
-Just like a bedtime routine establish a routine for naptime.
+Please don’t make them nap wherever you are at the moment.
+Just like a bedtime routine, establish a routine for naptime.

 Give the baby some time to wind down first.
 Their routine might look like drawing the curtains, turning the lights off, swaddling, using a baby light projector, or singing a lullaby.